Types of Software Testing

 1. Unit Testing

-a) In a program we are checking if loop, method or function is working fine b) Misunderstood or incorrect, arithmetic precedence. c) Incorrect initialization
+a) In a program we are checking if the loop, method, or function is working fine b) Misunderstood or incorrect, arithmetic precedence. c) Incorrect initialization

 2. Integration Testing

 (a) Black Box testing:- It is used for validation.
-In this we ignores internal working mechanism and focuses on what is the output?. (b) White Box testing:- It is used for verification.
-In this we focus on internal mechanism i.e. how the output is achieved?
+In this, we ignore internal working mechanisms and focus on what is the output?. (b) White box testing:- It is used for verification.
+In this, we focus on internal mechanisms i.e. how the output is achieved?

 3. Regression Testing

-Every time new module is added leads to changes in program.
-This type of testing make sure that whole component works properly even after adding components to the complete program.
+Every time a new module is added leads to changes in the program.
+This type of testing makes sure that the whole component works properly even after adding components to the complete program.

-In school record suppose we have module staff, students and finance combining these modules and checking if on integration these module works fine is regression testing
+In school, record suppose we have module staff, students and finance combining these modules and checking if on integration of these modules works fine in regression testing

 4. Smoke Testing

-It is called smoke test as testing initial pass is done to check if it did not catch the fire or smoked in the initial switch on.
+It is called a smoke test as the testing of an initial pass is done to check if it did not catch the fire or smoke in the initial switch on.

-If project has 2 modules so before going to module make sure that module 1 works properly
+If the project has 2 modules so before going to the module make sure that module 1 works properly

 5. Alpha Testing